Scale invariance vs conformal invariance: Proof in dimension

 \subsubsection{Simple alternative derivation}

-Without referring to the $c$-theorem, there is a more direct way to derive the equivalence between scale invariance and conformal invariance in $d=2$.\footnote{The argument here is close to the historically original one presented in \cite{Mack1}.} For this purpose, we study two-point functions of the energy-momentum tensor in momentum space.
+Without referring to the $c$-theorem, there is a more direct way to derive the enhancement from scale invariance to conformal invariance in $d=2$ dimension.\footnote{The argument here is close to the historically original one presented in \cite{Mack1}.} For this purpose, we study two-point functions of the energy-momentum tensor in momentum space.
 The point is that the conservation and the canonical scaling of the energy-momentum tensor gives the unique structure of the two-point functions so that the trace must vanish.